Jay989810/AGMS-MANAGEMENT-SYSTEM/SMS_CONFIG_CHECK.md

 ### How to Get Bulk SMS Nigeria Credentials:

 1. Sign up at [BulkSMS Nigeria](https://www.bulksmsnigeria.com/)
-2. Go to Dashboard Settings to get your **API Token**
+2. Go to Dashboard → **Bearer API Tokens** section
+3. Click **"Generate New Bearer Token"**
+4. Name your token (e.g., "CHURCH") - this is for identification only
+5. Copy the generated **Bearer Token** (this is your API token)
-3. Register/approve a sender ID (usually your organization name like "AMAZINGGRACE" - max 11 characters)
+6. Register/approve a sender ID (usually your organization name like "AMAZINGGRACE" - max 11 characters)
-4. Add these to your `.env.local` file:
+7. Add these to your `.env.local` file:
    ```
    SMS_PROVIDER=bulksmsnigeria
-   SMS_PASSWORD=your-api-token-here
+   SMS_PASSWORD=your-bearer-token-here
    SMS_SENDER_ID=your-approved-sender-id
    ```

+**Important:** Use the Bearer API Token from the v3 system (Bearer API Tokens section).
+This provides better security with named tokens and granular permissions.

 ### Testing Your Configuration: